 Once expunged, you can’t get your benefits back.
 If you have any questions about your EBT account or encounter an issue with your benefits, you can contact your state agency for assistance.

-Find your state’s contact information and online EBT portal in our research on lost EBT cards.
+Find your state’s contact information and online EBT portal in my research on lost EBT cards.